brunoruviaro/ardour4-tutorial/_posts/2014-07-23-using-plugins.md

 Plugins are inserted *after* the Fader: the Fader controls the level of the signal going into the Plugin.
 For some Plugins, Pre- or Post-fader placement does not matter.
 For others, the difference is subtle.
-For others still, inserting them in the right place is absolutely essential.
+For others still, inserting them in the right place is absolutely essential (for more details, see for example [this thread](https://discourse.ardour.org/t/fader-before-or-after-plugins/100666) at the Ardour discussion forum).

 ## Plugin Formats